"Therefore I say to you, all things for which you pray and ask, believe that you have received them, and they will be granted you." - Mark 11;24

 We must continue to maintain the environment of expectation.
 Think of the environment of expectation as a garden.
 To reap a good harvest from a garden, the garden must be maintained.
 Gardens must be weeded, watered and cared for on a consistent basis.

 It is the same with the soil of our hearts.
 When we plant the seed of the word in our hearts, we must be sure that the lies of the enemy (weeds) don't choke out the nourishment needed for the seed to grow.
 This is why we must spend quality time with the Lord and ask Him to open the eyes of our hearts.
 He is faithful to speak and show us areas of our hearts and mind that need attention.

 A BIRTHING SEASON

 The key is to keep maintaining an atmosphere where expectations can continue to arise until the vision is finally fulfilled.
 We must also be careful to not compare ourselves with others and their progress as this will only fuel more disappointment and frustration.
-Each of us has our own unique assignments from the Lord and He will bring breakthroughs forth in His divine timing.
+Each of us has our own unique purpose for our life from the Lord and He will bring breakthroughs forth in His divine timing.

 God is giving us strategies when it appears that nothing is happening.
 Spiritually speaking, we must believe that we have the promise, the favor of God, and the breakthrough BEFORE it manifests.